 The Director is looking forward to having as many people as possible attending the open preliminary read through and/or auditions for what should be an enjoyable production that will be popular with audiences and well received.

 Registration of Your Interest for Open Audition Purposes

-For the purposes of these Open Auditions, it would assist us if you would please contact email@example.com leaving your name, contact details, age along with details of the character/characters you wish to audition for.
+For the purposes of these Open Auditions, it would assist us if you would please contact firstname.lastname@example.org leaving your name, contact details, age along with details of the character/characters you wish to audition for and which of the audition dates you aim to attend.
 Please ensure you provide us with this information prior to the 3rd April 2020.
 This information will then be passed on to the Director.

 However, we are fairly relaxed about this if you are undecided whether to audition until any of the actual dates mentioned above, and just turn up.
 You will be more than welcome.

 In the event you may not be cast in this production, you will be asked if you could please help out: